Community Service

 INTERNET

-Verizon DSL and Comcast have come to some homes in the Santa Cruz Mountains.
-Matrix Cable has been bought out by Comcast adding more territory covered by cable.
-There is also a microwave, line of site system called SurfNet, which is available to some residents.
-Three satellite solutions, StarBand, Wild Blue and HughesNet (formerly Direcway), offer two-way satellite Internet service, delivering an always-on, high-speed connection to anyone with a view of the southern sky.
+Three satellite solutions, StarBand, Wild Blue and HughesNet, offer two-way satellite Internet service, delivering an always-on, high-speed connection to anyone with a view of the southern sky.
 All three services use specifically designed 24”x 36” satellite dish antennas mounted to your home or on a pole in your yard.
 The dish is connected to a modem, which is then connected to a computer.
 From there, it can be networked to other computers in the home.
 The system sends and receives information from a satellite 22,000 miles above the equator.
-Contact your local satellite dealer, as all three systems require installation by an authorized, certified installer.
+All three systems require installation by an authorized, certified installer.
+Call your local satellite dealer for more information.

 www.starband.com